Welcome! This page highlights key resources for conducting effective research for the Africana Studies Senior Seminar.

 - It can often be helpful to start with a more expansive search (i.e. fewer terms entered into the search box), and then use facets and sorting to narrow down your results.

 - Use the asterisk (*) as a wild card.
 Decoloniz* searches for the words deconolonize, decolonized, deconolonization, etc.

 - Surround words with quotes to search them together as a phrase, i.e. "South Africa."

 - If using CLIO to find primary sources, make sure to include a date limit for the time period you are studying.Also, use the Subject (Genre) facets to narrow down to the kind of source you are looking for.
 Some examples:

 - Personal Narratives

 Beyond Barnard and Columbia

-BorrowDirect allows you to borrow books directly from the libraries of Brown, Cornell, Dartmouth, the University of Pennsylvania, Princeton, and Yale, in addition to select libraries of Harvard and MIT.
+BorrowDirect allows you to borrow books directly from the libraries of Brown, Cornell, Dartmouth, the University of Pennsylvania, Princeton, the University of Chicago, and Yale, in addition to select libraries of Harvard and MIT.
 Items requested through BorrowDirect typically deliver in 3 to 4 business days, with a 6-week loan period + one 6-week renewal.